ateodorescu/home-assistant-ipmi/README.md

 It can connect to your servers in three ways:
 - via the `ipmi-server` addon from [here](https://github.com/ateodorescu/home-assistant-addons) which is basically a wrapper for `ipmitool`.
 - via the `ipmi-server` docker container.
 See [mneveroff/ipmi-server](https://hub.docker.com/repository/docker/mneveroff/ipmi-server), for instructions.
-This is basically a wrapped [ipmi-server](https://github.com/ateodorescu/home-assistant-addons) add-on from the previous option
+This is basically a wrapped [ipmi-server](https://github.com/ateodorescu/home-assistant-addons) add-on from the previous option.
 - via the Python library [python-ipmi](https://github.com/kontron/python-ipmi)
 which hasn't been tested with all servers.